Believing God

 • Luke 3:21-22,4:1-13

-Maryah Yeshua Meshika (our LORD Jesus Christ) came from Galilee to the Jordan river to be baptized by John.
+Mark tells us that Maryah Yeshua Meshika (our LORD Jesus Christ) came from Galilee to the Jordan river to be baptized by John.
 As He came up out of the water, the Spirit of God descended upon Him.
 Mark records that immediately following His baptism the Spirit drove Him into the wilderness.
 After He had been there forty days, He was tempted by Satan.

 Both Matthew and Luke put it a little differently.
 They say the Spirit led Him into the wilderness.
 Drove.
 Led.
 Don't drown over this issue.
 Rather, pay attention to the very reason the Spirit DROVE or LED Jesus away from the Jordan and into the wilderness: both Matthew and Luke clearly state that the reason Jesus had to go into the wilderness was TO BE TEMPTED BY THE DEVIL.

-Then Jesus was led of The Spirit to the wilderness to be tempted by The Devil.
+Then Jesus was led of The Spirit to the wilderness to be tempted by the Devil.

 ~ Matthew 4:1